AntoineEsteve/ShortURL/README.md

 ShortURL is a URL shortener web app built from scratch for a technical interview at Ambler.

+## Demo

+The app is hosted on Heroku which automatically deploy the branch `main`: https://ambler-shorturl.herokuapp.com/

 ## Usage

 Install the dependencies: